Curry sets NBA record for 3-pointers in a month with 85

 Klay Thompson is close to beginning to run again as he rehabs from surgery for a torn right Achilles tendon.
 He stayed home from the recent road trip to work with Warriors director of sports medicine and performance Rick Celebrini.

-Coach Steve Kerr spoke to Curry’s injured Splash Brother at halftime of Friday’s game against the Nuggets on a special night with fans returning to Chase Center.
+Kerr spoke to Curry’s injured Splash Brother at halftime of Friday’s game against the Nuggets on a special night with fans returning to Chase Center.
 Kerr sensed it was especially hard for Thompson given how badly he wanted to be out on the floor.

 Thompson looked emotional on the sideline at one moment and Curry could be seen speaking to him.